jmedinacs/gv_meal_break_law_compliance/README.md

 ## Project Summary

-This project delivers a fully automated **Python-based compliance pipeline** that evaluates adherence to California's meal break law (Labor Code § 512).
+This project delivers a fully automated **Python-based compliance pipeline** that evaluates adherence to California's Meal Periods law (Labor Code § 512).
 It is designed to scale across months, ensuring consistent monitoring and risk detection for HR and operations teams.

 The pipeline performs the following end-to-end steps: